DamilolaAdegunwa/mapi/content/docs/marketplaceapi/overview.md

 ## Postman Collection

 [Postman](https://www.postman.com/downloads/) is a tool for developing and testing API integrations.
 It provides an interface for exploring APIs and executing requests against them.
 A postman collection is a document describing a series of API requests that can be imported into Postman to speed up this process.
-We have published a [Postman collection for the Marketplacer GraphQL API](/postman/Marketplacer GraphQL API.postman_collection.json){:download="Marketplacer GraphQL API.postman_collection.json"}.
+We have published a [Postman collection for the Marketplacer GraphQL API](https://api.marketplacer.com/postman/Marketplacer%20GraphQL%20API.postman_collection.json).
 It contains example query and mutation requests.

 To import into Postman, download the `.json` file and go to the import menu in Postman: